sapcc/networking-ccloud/docs/design/04-availbility-zones.md

 single AZ.

 ## Spanning Networks Across AZs
-In the new fabric we will be using Border Gateways (BGWs) to span an l2 network across multiple AZs.
-Although we can have multiple BGW pairss per AZ we will generally have only one.
+In the new fabric we will be using Border Gateways (BGWs) to span an L2 network across multiple AZs.
+Although we can have multiple BGW pairs per AZ we will generally have only one.
 All networks that span AZs will need to be configured on each BGW of the AZs where it should be present.
 AZs that do not want a network present that is present in other AZs just don't import its RT.